Mindgamesnl/FireIO/README.md

 </p>

 # Fire-IO [![](https://jitpack.io/v/Mindgamesnl/FireIO.svg)](https://jitpack.io/#Mindgamesnl/FireIO) [![Build Status](https://travis-ci.org/Mindgamesnl/FireIO.svg?branch=master)](https://travis-ci.org/Mindgamesnl/FireIO) [![GitHub version](https://d25lcipzij17d.cloudfront.net/badge.svg?id=gh&type=6&v=1.3.5.3&x2=0)](https://github.com/Mindgamesnl/FireIO)
-Fire-IO is a [lightning fast](https://github.com/Mindgamesnl/FireIO/blob/master/documentation/performance.md) yet simple cross platform networking solution that allows you to connect and manage data from multiple platforms with one easy to use java server.
+Fire-IO is a [lightning fast](https://github.com/Mindgamesnl/FireIO/blob/master/documentation/performance.md) yet simple cross platform networking solution that allows you to connect and manage data from multiple platforms with one easy to use java main.
 The ultimate framework for your networking needs.

 And all that for the sweet price of nothing.

 ### Platforms
- * **Java** Java server
+ * **Java** Java main
  * **Java** Client
  * **JavaScript** Small web client
  * **PHP & Other** Can make use of socket, websocket or the Rest implementation